alphavr1/Demon-Slayer-Bot-ATT-/README.md

 Modifications Allowed: You may modify this software, but the above conditions still apply to any derivative works.

 Include License: This license must be included with any redistribution or public sharing of the software or its derivatives.

+This software may be freely used for educational or personal development purposes.